 HRC Honors Legacy of Civil Rights Leader Bayard Rustin with Banner, Discussion Event

-August 23, 2013 by Eric Cameron, Digital Media Coordinator
+August 23, 2013 by Eric Cameron, Digital Media Specialist

 As part of a series of events commemorating the 50th anniversary of the March on Washington, HRC has draped the side of its D.C. office with a new banner honoring the legacy of openly gay civil rights leader Bayard Rustin.